Our Department’s research objectives are as follows:

 To promote our research focuses and encourage exchanges with other institutions, our Department has established two research centres that engage in various areas of research and activity.

 The first is the Social Welfare Practice and Research Centre, established in 2000.
-It manages a number of research programmes and centres, namely, the Youth and Childhood Research Programme, the Family and Group Practice Research Centre, and the Research Programme for Aging and Disabilities.
+It manages a number of research programmes and centres, namely, the Youth and Childhood Research Programme, the Family and Group Practice Research Programme, and the Research Programme for Aging and Disabilities.

 More recently we have established the CUHK-Nankai Joint Research Centre for Social Policy together with Nankai University, which helps us to broaden our horizons by engaging in exchanges with another institution while remaining within a Chinese context.